osvaldo2627/swagger-express-mock-not-found-conflict/README.md

 # Context
-With the [Mock middleware](https://apitools.dev/swagger-express-middleware/docs/middleware/mock.html) from swagger-express it is possible to have a usable fully mocked API with zero logic code.
+[Mock middleware](https://apitools.dev/swagger-express-middleware/docs/middleware/mock.html) from swagger-express allows us to have a fully usable mocked API with zero logic code.
 It takes the swagger spec as a base and applies some intelligence, in order to automatically mock the implementation of controllers and datastore.
-The result is cool, because we may have our express application responding to all HTTP request as well as a decent demo persistence store.
-The mock feature gets handy when we what to demo or follow a TDD implementation.
+The result is a cool express application responding to all HTTP requests as well as a decent demo data persistence store.
+The mock feature gets handy for prototyping, demo, and TDD implementation.

 # swagger-express-mock-not-found-conflict
 This package provides the following two utils middlewares to work